anju1630/Retail-sales-dashboard/README.md

 These filters dynamically update the dashboard visuals and KPIs.

+📁 Repository Structure

+Retail-Sales-PowerBI-Dashboard/
+│
+├── Retail_Sales_Dashboard.pbix
+├── README.md
+│
+├── screenshots/
+│   └── dashboard.png
+│
+├── data/
+│   ├── customers.csv
+│   ├── products.csv
+│   ├── sales.csv
+│   └── stores.csv
+│
+└── sql/
+    └── retail_sales_queries.sql

 🚀 How to Use

 Clone or download this repository.

+If using SQL, import the datasets into your MySQL database.

+Run the SQL queries in the sql/ folder for analysis.

 Open Retail_Sales_Dashboard.pbix using Microsoft Power BI Desktop.

-If required, update the CSV file paths in Power Query.
+If required, update the data source paths/connections in Power Query.

 Refresh the dataset.

 Use the slicers to interact with the dashboard.

 💡 Key Skills Demonstrated

+SQL querying and data analysis

 Data cleaning and transformation using Power Query